OpenFAST/openfast/docs/source/user/aerodyn/introduction.rst

-uniform wind inflow and fixed yaw error (e.g., through the standalone AeroDyn driver) to examine the accuracy of the normal force, tangential force, and pitching-moment coefficient hysteresis and to adjust the UA model parameters appropriately.** The airfoil-, Reynold’s-, and Mach-dependent parameters of the UA models may be derived from the static airfoil data.
+uniform wind inflow and fixed yaw error (e.g., through the standalone AeroDyn driver) to examine the accuracy of the normal force, tangential force, and pitching-moment coefficient hysteresis and to adjust the UA model parameters appropriately.** The airfoil-, Reynolds-, and Mach-dependent parameters of the UA models may be derived from the static airfoil data.
 These UA models are valid for small to moderate AoA under normal rotor operation; the steady model is more appropriate under